 The value of the LGPS pension fund assets is calculated by the actuary as part of the formal triennial valuation process, and rolled forward to the balance sheet date, allowing for any movements in the year.
 These movements include investment returns, which may be estimated where necessary.
-However, the figure for 2019/20 incorporates actual returns for the period 1 April 2019 to 31 March.
-Investment returns have been significantly lower than expected, particularly in the last two months of the accounting period.
+However, the figure for 2020/21 incorporates actual returns for the period 1 April 2020 to 31 March 2021.